orangekame3/stree/README.md

-  -n, --no-color              Disable colorized output -p, --profile string        AWS profile to use (default "local") -r, --region string         AWS region to use (overrides the region specified in the profile) -v, --version               version for stree
+  -n, --no-color              Disable colorized output -p, --profile string        AWS profile to use (default "local") -r, --region string         AWS region to use (overrides the region specified in the profile) -s, --switch-role string    Switch to ARN of the Role that can access the target S3 bucket -v, --version               version for stree
 ```